AkiraBrand/AkiraBrand.github.io/index.md

 Hey there, I'm Akira!
 I'm a junior software developer, working with the usual suspects of NodeJS, Rails, Wordpress CRM, and I am teaching myself the finer points of frontend design.

-I also hugely enjoy unusual aspects of making awesome stuff with tech, like building my own cloud gaming PC, using homemade logic gates to build an entire computer from scratch with virtual hardware, making music with Javascript, and growing gourmet mushrooms with a Raspberry Pi.
+I hugely enjoy unusual aspects of making awesome stuff with tech, like building my own cloud gaming PC, using homemade logic gates to build an entire computer from scratch with virtual hardware, making music with Javascript, and growing gourmet mushrooms with a Raspberry Pi.

 I love making life-enhancing projects that are aligned with the good life; good music, good food, good libations, and good friends; and I'm stoked that code lets me have a direct impact on the quality of people's lives.
 I also have the fresh excitement of someone new to coding but seasoned enough to actually have seen my ideas come to fruition with it; its incredible to me that with enough time and practice, I can make practically anything I can dream up a reality with the help of technology.
 I'm mature enough to know that of course, I won't make everything I want to while I'm alive on this planet, but I'm relishing in the full experience of having so many varied and vast things that I can make using the tools I'm learning every day.

 I'm obsessed with good UX, and I think the web should not only be accessible but *usable* by everyone, regardless of cultural background or the color of their skin.

-### Find me on the web:
+### Find me on the web

 - [LinkedIn](https://www.linkedin.com/in/akirabrand/)